 Reasons for updating the EPC:

-If not recent they use old methodologies and fuel prices and when you get a new one; the score may be different.
-A risky policy and something that is likely to come back and haunt you.
+If not recent, they would have been produced with old methodologies and fuel prices.
+The score would be different on a new EPC.
+Using an old EPC would be a risky policy, and something that is likely to come back and haunt you.

 Only an up to date EPC will have relevant funding options.